Thinking about divorcing an alcoholic? There are a few things you should know

 The Detrimental Effects of Alcoholism on Marital Relationships

-Alcoholism, a pervasive issue affecting nearly 15 million adults in the United States, has profound impacts on marital relationships.
+Alcoholism has profound impacts on marital relationships.
 The financial strain from the cost of alcohol can lead to significant economic hardship within a family.
-Beyond the monetary aspect, alcohol use disorder (AUD) often results in a breakdown of trust and intimacy, which are foundational elements of a healthy marriage.
-Deception and mistrust become prevalent as the individual's personality may change drastically due to the influence of alcohol, making them almost unrecognizable compared to their pre-addiction self.
+Beyond the monetary aspect, alcohol use disorder often results in a breakdown of trust and intimacy.
+These are foundational elements of a healthy marriage.
+Deception and mistrust become prevalent as the individual’s personality may change drastically due to the influence of alcohol.
+This can make them almost unrecognizable compared to their pre-addiction self.

 These behavior and responsibility shifts can lead to resentment and detachment between spouses.
 The negative behaviors associated with drinking, such as neglecting obligations, legal troubles, and deteriorating work performance, only exacerbate the situation.
 In particular, when one partner is struggling with alcohol misuse and the other is not, the likelihood of divorce or separation increases significantly.
 This discordance in drinking habits can also affect the overall longevity of the couple.